-The bill amends and reenacts R.S.
-34:2285, which pertains to the Tensas Parish Port, Harbor and Terminal District, specifically focusing on the issuance of bonds.
+The bill amends R.S.
+34:2285 concerning the Tensas Parish Port, Harbor and Terminal District, specifically addressing the issuance of bonds.
 It authorizes the district, through its commission and with the approval of the State Bond Commission, to incur debts and issue negotiable bonds or notes for lawful purposes.
 The bill removes the previous limitation that the amount of outstanding bonds or notes could not exceed fifteen million dollars.
-It also introduces provisions allowing the commission to pledge revenues from various sources, including taxes and operational revenues, to secure the payment of these bonds.
+Additionally, it allows the commission to pledge revenues from various sources, including taxes and operational revenues, to secure the payment of these bonds.

 Statutes affected: